Iasa-Global/btabok/pages/topics/sustainability.md

 1. **Organisational Sustainability** (influenced by business architecture and leveraging technologies to make the organisation more sustainable)
 2. **Technology Sustainability** (i.e. what is the footprint of your systems and technology)

 Whilst all organisations should strive to consider both of these areas; the sector of your organisation, the regulatory compliance regime you operate under and leadership priorities will likely influence whether you focus on Organisational or Technology sustainability.
-For example if your organisation operates in (or uses a lot of suppliers from) an energy intense or industrial sector focusing on Organisational Sustainability is likely to have the greatest impact.
-However if your organisation operates in the technology, finance or knowledge work / services sectors then your technology might have the greatest impact and that should be prioritised.
+For example, if your organisation operates in (or uses a lot of suppliers from) an energy-intensive or industrial sector focusing on Organisational Sustainability is likely to have the greatest impact.
+However, if your organisation operates in the technology, finance, or knowledge work/services sectors then your technology might have the greatest impact, and that should be prioritized.

 ## Impact Areas